00s/clever-client/README.md

 # clever-client
-The Client side of the Clever
+The Client side of the Moon